 Short-side Effect.
 On off-center impacts the strings will stretch and deflect backwards.
 The section of string between the ball and the frame closest to the ball will deflect the same amount as the longer side, but it will stretch a greater percentage of its length than the longer side.
 This makes this section of string stiffer, increase more in impact tension, and form a steeper 'rebound wall' than the long side.
 Figure 8 illustrates this.

-Figure 8 — The short-side deflection shown on the left for the mains is also occurring for the crosses at the top, as shown on the right.
-For such an impact, not counting for other factors discussed below, the short-side string will exert a topspin torque on the top half of the ball (as viewed in the photo at left).
+Figure 8 — The short-side deflection shown on the left (or top) for the mains is also occurring for the crosses at the top, as shown on the right (or bottom).
+For such an impact, not counting for other factors discussed below, the short-side string will exert a topspin torque on the top half of the ball (as viewed in the photo at left (top)).

 The strings that we are most interested in are the cross-strings.
 The short-side cross string will exert a greater force on its side of the ball than will the longer segment, and it will do so at an angle more biased toward the center of the strings.